QuizandSurveyMaster/quiz_master_next/readme.txt

 * Join our [official FB group](https://www.facebook.com/groups/516958552587745).
 * Quiz And Survey Master on [GitHub](https://github.com/QuizandSurveyMaster/quiz_master_next/)!

-🌐Our Plugins
+🌐Our themes and plugins

-If you like this plugin, consider exploring our other plugins:
+If you like this plugin, consider exploring our other themes and plugins:

+🧱 [Gutena] (https://wordpress.org/themes/gutena/) - Block Based Theme for WordPress includes over 50 free block patterns with new patterns added every week.

 ☰ [Responsive Menu](https://wordpress.org/plugins/responsive-menu/) - Best WordPress Menu Builder Plugin to create awesome and interactive mobile & desktop menus for WordPress websites.